 I am a qualified Psychologist and Psychotherapist specialised in supporting men and women experiencing emotional distress.

 I provide a safe and confidential space where we will explore together your personal circumstances, linking the past with the present, and working towards the future.

 Expert in working with feeling 'lost', worried, low, stressed.
 And circumstances such as life-changes, loss, traumatic experiences, and relationships issues (with partners, families, friends, colleagues, and so on).

-I also offer an initial 90 minutes Consultation where we can discuss what you are looking for and what I can offer, as well as make recommendations for the kind of therapeutic approach that might best suit your needs.
+I offer an initial 90 minutes Consultation where we can discuss what you are looking for and what I can offer, as well as make recommendations for the kind of therapeutic approach that might best suit your needs.

 I can provide sessions remotely online (video or audio), as well as face to face in Central London (London Bridge).

-I offer sessions in English or Italian, also for individuals living outside of UK (Europe).
+I offer sessions in English or Italian, also for individuals living outside of the UK.